 29 Feb. saw us once again working the area around Qinlangdang.
 The terraced fields at the north entrance to the village are a good place for birds, yielding our only Dulong records of Hill Prinia, Slaty-backed Forktail, and Black Redstart as well as Blue-fronted Redstart and Olive-backed Pipit.
 At Brian’s nuthatch spot just north of town, relaxing in our parked car I got our only owl record of the trip: Asian Barred Owlet, calling unseen from the ravine on the opposite side of the river.
 In the morning, as we were driving to Qinlangdang we heard Brown-flanked Bush Warbler singing at Maku and at another place farther south.

 Heading back, just north of Xiongdang, Brian, once again walking ahead, radioed us: “Ibisbill, flying downstream!”
 Brian deserves credit for insisting that this most unusual of waders would be on the Dulong.
-“The habitat is right; they must be here,” he said repeatedly.
+“The habitat is right; they must be here,” he had said repeatedly.
 Now Brian had his reward, but what about Elaine and me?
 Would it be possible for us to get a view?
 It was up to me to guess where the Ibisbill had flown to.
-Zipping past Brian’s position, Elaine and I sped south in the Mitsubishi Pajero, splashing over a creek along the way.
+Zipping past Brian’s position, Elaine and I sped south in the Pajero, splashing through a creek along the way.
 We approached the church in Xiongdang, and I said, “Let’s try here.”
-Elaine and I got out and, lo and behold, there were 4 Ibisbill along the rumbling stream below.
-Whew!
-Got ’em!
+Elaine and I got out and, lo, there were 4 Ibisbill along the rumbling stream below.
 Brian arrived, and we savored the view together.

 On our two final full days in the gorge, 2-3 March, we dove back into the Qinlangdang area.
 We met Himalayan Thrush and Alpine/“Yunnan” Thrush on the road, we had a strange encounter with an apparently lost Northern Lapwing, and we added Coral-billed Scimitar Babbler, Red-billed Scimitar Babbler, and Bar-winged Flycatcher-shrike to our trip list.
 I achieved an excellent recording of the powerful song of tiny Scaly-breasted Cupwing (00:24; 1.7 MB):